Róisín Upton

-Róisín Upton (born 1 April 1994) is an Ireland women's field hockey international.
+Róisín Upton (born 1 April 1994) is an Ireland women's field hockey international and Irish Hockey League club Catholic Institute.
 She was a member of the Ireland team that played in the 2018 Women's Hockey World Cup final.

 Upton was also a member of the Connecticut Huskies teams that won the 2013 and 2014 NCAA Division I Field Hockey Championships.